Oratorian/ops-api-server/README.md

 - Kubernetes-native restart hooks

 ## 🛡 License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3 License.
 See LICENSE for more information.

 ## 🤝 Contributing
 We welcome contributions!
 Please open an issue or submit a pull request for any improvements, features, or bug reports.